Sustainability

 Making printing more sustainable with PrintReleaf, a scheme that guarantees to plant one tree for a certain amount a copy printed.

-St George’s collects unwanted clothes and has them collected with The Little Recyclers, who will give St George’s £55p per 1Kg of clothes, which will go towards our fundraising.
+St George’s collects unwanted clothes twice per year and has them collected with The Little Recyclers, who will give St George’s £45p per 1Kg of clothes, which will go towards our fundraising.

 Recycling

-St George’s recycles paper, cardboard, plastic, cans, and tins or we reuse them for arts and crafts.
-In the rooms and in the garden we have kid-sized bins so the children can get involved in the sorting.
+St George’s recycles paper, cardboard, plastic, cans, and tins.
+In the rooms and in the garden we have child-sized bins so the children can get involved in the sorting.

 Reusing and repurposing